Glaucoma Qualifies for Medical Marijuana in Ohio

-Even though the effects of a single-dose may be short-lived, this does not delegitimize marijuana’s effectiveness at improving quality of life for patients with glaucoma.
+Even though the effects of a single dose may be short-lived, this does not delegitimize marijuana’s effectiveness in improving the quality of life for patients with glaucoma.
 In addition to providing a nearly instant reduction in intra-ocular pressure, medical marijuana can provide relief from other symptoms of the disease, including:

 3 Easy Steps